-As the name suggests, a level term life insurance plan covers a set period, typically up to 20 years, with a fixed payout.
+Level term life insurance plans cover a set period, typically up to 20 years, with a fixed payout.

-What this means essentially, is that if you take out a level term policy over 15 years, the payout upon death will be the same whether it’s two months or almost 15 years in.
+What this means essentially, is that if you take out a level term or term assurance policy over 15 years, the payout upon death will be the same whether it’s two months or almost 15 years in.

 However, unlike whole life assurance policies, you’re not guaranteed to make a claim as death is not necessarily inevitable over the course of your term’s years and your premiums will not be paid back to you or your beneficiaries.